kospiotr/kospiotr.github.io/wiki/spring-framework.md

  ```

+> The most recommended way is using plain configuration, then JSR-330 annotations, and in the end implementing interfaces.
+Interfaces will tight coupled your code to Spring and annotations bind the code with JSR-330.
+JSR-330 is pretty common now and this is straightforward convention to configure lifecycle in the application.
+For libraries development I would suggest using plain configuration.

 ##Dependency injection methods

 To get know what Dependency Injection is please refer to this wiki: [Dependecy Injection](dependency-injection.html)

 ###Property
+To inject bean to another with
 ###Constructor
 ##Injection types
 ###By reference